Aggregator VS New Delivery Apps: All About On-Demand Food Delivery App Based Platforms

 If you’re a dreamer who dreams of creating an exceptional business out of your idea, then you’ve come to the right place.
 We love to be a part of the challenges that expand our learning horizon and invite you to have a chat with us at the earliest.

 Mr. Sanjay Singh Rajpurohit, An early-aged entrepreneur who always leads his team from the front and achieved success.
-As the founder & CEO of Technource, a top AngularJS development company, he made a global presence in a short time by offering custom software development, premium mobile apps and website development services.
+As the founder & CEO of Technource, a top mobile app & Web development company, he made a global presence in a short time by offering custom software development, premium mobile apps, and website development services to global clients.
+In his free time, he loves writing.
+He is featured on Hackernoon, Dzone, Enlear Academy, Articlesfactory, and much more websites.